gasrunners/workshop/README.md

-# ⚒ Oxgafu's Workshop
+# ⚒ gasrunners workshop
-Welcome to my workshop.
-Feel free to have a look around.
+Welcome to our workshop, all our apps and packages are crafted in this repository.